 Anger is a very powerful emotion and it’s important for you to be able to control it.
 Leaving anger uncontrolled and allowing it to build up can have an immediate impact on your health with symptoms such as headaches, high blood pressure and palpitations.
-However, like stress, if anger issues unresolved and unchecked, the long term impacts of anger on your health are even more severe.
+However, like stress, if anger issues unresolved and unchecked, the long term impacts on your health are even more severe.

 How Anger Impacts Health

 Higher chances of stroke and heart attacks.
 When angry, your body releases cortisol, which is also known as the stress hormone.
 It causes blood vessels to constrict and increases your perception of pain.
 As a result, when you’re angry, you experience headaches, elevated heartbeat, high blood pressure, etc. Moreover, 100 seconds of anger cause irregular and rapid fluctuations of your heart rate.
 If these issues are recurring due to constant and unchecked anger, you risk your blood vessels getting clogged and damaged, leading to higher chances of stroke and heart attacks.

 Weakened immune system.
 When angry, your immune system is under attack and weakened.
 In fact, even a few minutes of anger can cause the concentration level of your immunoglobulins (antibodies that fight infection) to go dangerously low and not come back to normal even after 6 hours have elapsed since the time you were angry.
 Hence, long term anger issues can deeply affect your immune system, making you susceptible to migraines, diseases like COVID-19 and in some cases, even cancer.
 In order to keep yourselves secure and healthy, it’s key to be able to manage and reduce it.